voteliquid/blog/_posts/2017-10-27-liquid-democracy-is-not-direct-democracy.md

 #### The point is that you *trust* them.

-And if you sincerely consider your existing elected representative the best option out there, you can still choose them.
-Liquid democracy is backwards compatible with our current system.
+If you think your existing elected legislator is the best option, you can still choose them.
+Liquid democracy is *backwards compatible* with our current representation.

-Liquid democracy *still* means the majority of people can offload the work of legislative engagement. *And* that representation can be based upon stronger free choice than our current system offers.
+Liquid democracy **still** means the majority of people can offload the work of legislative engagement. *And* that representation can be based upon stronger free choice than our current system offers.

 [Join us.](https://united.vote/join)